MicrosoftLearning/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 ### Task 3: Configure and launch a Password Spray attack

-A password spray attack against an organization is typically done by running a list of commonly used passwords against a list of valid Office 365 user accounts.
+A password spray attack against an organization is typically done by running a commonly used password against a list of valid Office 365 user accounts.
 Typically, the attacker crafts one password to try against all the known user accounts.
 If the attack is not successful, the attacker will try again using another carefully crafted password, usually with a waiting period between attempts to avoid policy-based account lockout triggers.
 For her pilot project, Holly is once again going to use Lynne Robbins as her test case.

 1. You should still be in LON-CL1 and signed in as the **Admin** with a password of **Pa55w.rd**; if not, then sign in now.